esimov/dithergo/README.md

 # dithergo

-<strong>Dithergo</strong> is a simple Go library implementing various dithering algorithms to produce halftone images.
+<strong>Dithergo</strong> is a simple Go library implementing various dithering algorithm to produce halftone images.
 It supports color and monochrome image outputs.

-Currently the library includes the following dithering algorithms: <strong><i>Floyd Steinberg, Atkinson, Burkes, Stucki, Sierra-2, Sierra-3, Sierra-Lite</i></strong>.
+The library supports the following dithering algorithms: ***Floyd Steinberg, Atkinson, Burkes, Stucki, Sierra-2, Sierra-3, Sierra-Lite***.
 All of these algorithms have something in common: they diffuse the error in two dimensions, but they always push the error forward, never backward.

 We can represent this with the following diagram: